The Teaching Life of Margaret Waterman Kelly

 Among her favourite teaching assignments was her time in the logging town of Gambo, Bonavista Bay.
 It was in Gambo that Margaret Watermen met Andrew J. Kelly.
 They married on September 11, 1946 in her home community of Torbay.
 Upon marriage, Margaret Waterman ended her formal teaching career to become a housewife and, on July 28, 1947, a new mother.
 Together, "Peggy and A.J." raised six children.
 Gambo, the place of her last teaching assignment, would become Margaret Waterman's lifelong permanent residence.

 But, 'once a teacher, always a teacher'.
 Despite her absence from a formal classroom, Margaret Waterman Kelly continued to advance her belief in the power and worth of education.
 She tutored her own children and grand-children and instilled in them a love of and a respect for education.
 She also took great pleasure in preserving the uniqueness of Newfoundland, its language and traditions.
 With the advent of Newfoundland publishing, she lined her bookshelves with Newfoundland books.
-She would comment often about the delight these books brought her and the opportunity they provided "to learn about your own province, the different places and people" and "to feel proud to be a Newfoundlander".
+She would comment often about the delight these books brought her and the opportunity they provided "to learn about your own province, its different places and people" and "to feel proud to be a Newfoundlander".

 An avid community volunteer, she participated with vigour and intensity in many community and parish organizations.
 At the age of 80, she was awarded, by the Gambo Lions Club, the Judge Brian Stevenson Gold Medal in recognition of her outstanding and long-standing community service.
 The walls of her home are lined with certificates of accomplishment and recognition.
 Of one certificate, in particular, she was especially proud, that which acknowledged her training as a tutor of adult literacy.